Consider a credit union when you shop for a mortgage

 According to Datatrac surveys of credit unions and banks, there is little difference in the mortgage rates they charge.
-As of this writing, for example, the rate for 30-year fixed-rate mortgages averaged 4.337 percent for banks, and 4.322 percent for credit unions.
+The survey shows a difference of .015 between the average 30-year-fixed mortgage rates available from bank and credit unions.

 Credit unions, like banks and other mortgage lending companies, have to earn enough from their loans to cover their operating expenses.
 And just like their for-profit counterparts, some are more efficient than others, and can charge lower rates as a result.

 In addition, members and employees of credit unions generally want to see some earnings.
 As commenter Mattnatl said in a Lifehacker post, “I work for a credit union and have been in this business over a decade.

 While we say we are ‘not for profit’ we totally are for profit.
 In the past 5 years we’ve definitely made a move to sales.
 The slogan goes like this with CEO and executives when I go to conferences, ‘while we are not for profit, if you make more we can pay you more.’”Verify your new rate

 According to Time Magazine, credit unions are more conservative when they underwrite your loan.
 It may be harder to secure a mortgage approval from a credit union.

 When shopping for a mortgage, you’ll want to ask about credit union underwriting guidelines if you’re a less-than-perfect applicant.